Who wouldn’t want to pay off their mortgage faster? The big question is “how do I do it?”

 Anything can reduce the outstanding principle at any given point, either by making bigger payments from time to time or more frequent payments in addition to regularly scheduled.
 The goal is to accrue less interest in between payments, as well as reduce the total time during which interests are accrued.

-1 – Increase Monthly Payments
+1 – Increase Your Monthly Payments

-Increasing the amount you pay at originally scheduled payment points whenever you can is something very easy to implement with your lender.
 Your extra mortgage payment amount would be applied towards further reducing your outstanding principle and thus a less amount of money would be accruing interest.

 Make sure you lender knows that the extra payment will go towards reducing the principle!